-1. Local Sedation
+□ Local Sedation

-A local anesthetic agent such as Novocaine, Lidocaine | Xylocaine, or Marcaine all with or without epinephrine is introduced in to the tissue through injection and produces a numbness that allows surgery to be carried out with little to no discomfort while the patient is awake.
+A local anesthetic agent such as Novocaine, Xylocaine, or Marcaine is introduced in to the tissue through injection and produces a numbness that allows surgery to be carried out with little to no discomfort while the patient is awake.

-2. Oral Sedation
+□ Oral Sedation

-Local sedation is used in conjunction with Valium (sedative), Percocet (pain medication), and Phenergan (antinausea medication) which are ingested orally.
+Local sedation is used in conjunction with Valium (sedative), Percocet (pain medication), and Phenergan (anti-nausea medication) which are ingested orally.
 You will experience little to no discomfort; be aware and conscious but fairly relaxed; and responsive to voice.

-3. Conscious Sedation with Registered Nurse and your Physician
+☐ Conscious Sedation with Registered Nurse and your Physician